Skip to content

 • impressions: one row per (campaign_id, content_id, impression_date) - daily aggregate

-• spend: one row per (campaign_id, spend_date) - can have multiple rows per campaign as days accumulate; rows can also be updated retroactively
+• spend: one row per (campaign_id, spend_date) - can have multiple rows per campaign as days accumulate.

 All monetary values are in cents.
 You'll need a macro or inline calculation to convert.